Honesty is the Best Policy: On the Accuracy of Apple Privacy Labels Compared to Apps' Privacy Policies: Reimplementing and Training The Classification Framework

-\textbf{Polisis framework.} At its core, Polisis relies on a \textit{hierarchical, multi-level} set of classifiers.
-The framework takes a paragraph-length segment of text as input, and passes it to a \textit{segment classifier} to first determine one or more high-level data practices addressed in the segment.
-These data practices may look like, \textit{First Party Collection/Use}, \textit{Data Security}, \textit{International/Specific Audiences}, etc. The framework further passes the segment through multiple \textit{attribute classifiers}, each of which determine one or more attribute values relevant to the data practice determined by the \textit{segment classifier}.
-For example, if the segment addresses \textit{First Party Collection/Use}, the \textit{Does/Does Not attribute classifier} determines if the policy claims to engage in data collection, the \textit{Identifiability attribute classifier} determines if the data collection can be linked to the user, the \textit{Purpose attribute classifier} determines the stated reason for data collection, and the \textit{Personal Information Type attribute classifier} determines the data categories addressed in the segment.
+\paragraph{\textbf{Hierarchical Structure.}} Our implementation of the framework closely follows that used for Polisis~\cite{Harkous:2018}, which in-turn relies on the OPP-115 corpus~\cite{Wilson:2016}.
+It comprises a \textit{hierarchical, multi-level} set of classifiers.
+The framework takes a paragraph-length segment of text as input, and passes it to a Segment Classifier to first determine one or more high-level data practices addressed in the segment.
+These data practices may look like, \textit{First Party Collection/Use}, \textit{Data Security}, \textit{International/Specific Audiences}, etc. The framework further passes the segment through multiple Attribute Classifiers, each of which determine one or more attribute values relevant to the data practice determined by the Segment Classifier.
+For example, if the segment addresses \textit{First Party Collection/Use}, the \textit{Does/Does Not} Attribute Classifier determines if the policy claims to engage in data collection, the \textit{Identifiability} Attribute Classifier determines if the data collection can be linked to the user, the \textit{Purpose} Attribute Classifier determines the stated reason for data collection, and the \textit{Personal Information Type} Attribute Classifier determines the data categories addressed in the segment.
 The framework classifies one segment of the policy at a time, and the data practices addressed in the entire policy are determined by collating results from all segments.
 An overview of this structure is provided in \autoref{fig:polisis-structure}.